 If they are well catered for by their mother, they grow faster.
 Nevertheless, Hyacinth macaws’ babies take a long time to grow.

-If you keep a Hyacinth Macaw as a pet, you should always watch out for their weight.
-If they are rapidly losing their weight, there might be a problem with their feed.
+If you keep a Hyacinth Macaw as a pet, you should always watch out for its weight.
+If they are rapidly losing weight, there might be a problem with their feed.